factor-io/docs/docs/learn/step_2_your_first_command.md

 ```

 The first option, `web::post` instructed the runtime to call the action `post` on the `web` connector.
 The runtime opened up the `connectors.yml` file and found the URL by looking up the value for `web`.
 Based on the URL it connected to the service to execute the `post` action.

+Now when you visit your PostBin URL you will see that `foo: bar` was posted as a Form/Post parameter.

 ## Nesting connectors.yml
 Sometimes for the sake of organization we may want to nest our `connectors.yml` file.